vhbui02/til/nginx/nginx-cheatsheet.md

     sendfile        on;
     #tcp_nopush     on;

-    # NOTE: the same setting on the server calling Nginx must have the same value
+    # the server behind Nginx must have same value
-    # (e.g. AWS CloudFront)
     keepalive_timeout  65;

-    # include block directives (e.g. server block) inside this http block directive
+    # best practice is to move 'server' directive into separate file
-    #include /etc/nginx/conf.d/*.conf;
+    include /etc/nginx/conf.d/*.conf;

-    # `server` blocks are diffrent by ports and server names
+    # `server` blocks are diffrentiated by ports and server names
-    # NOTE: two virtual servers can't listen on the same port
+    # Two virtual servers can't listen on the same port
-    # nginx use them to determine which server processes a request
+    # nginx use `server` to determine which server processes a request
     # nginx tests the URI specified in request's header
-    # against the parameters of the `location` directives defined in `server` block
+    # against the parameters of the `location` directives, which defined in `server` block
     server {
         listen              80;
         listen         [::]:80;
         server_name  localhost;

         #access_log  /var/log/nginx/host.access.log  main;

-        # prefix match syntax
+        # 1. prefix match
         location / {
             root    /usr/share/nginx/html;
             index   index.html index.htm;
         }

-        # create internal redirect
+        # create internal redirect, `location` directive can refer to it by adding `internal` simple directive
         error_page 404 /custom_404.html;

-        # exact match syntax
+        # 2. exact match
         location = /custom_404.html {

             # NOTE: usually `root` directive is ignored in the location block